DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Problem Formulation and Framwork Description

 \section{Problem Formulation and Framwork Description}

-In this section, a mixed-integer linear program model is developed for the multi-UAV task scheduling problem, where the objective is to maximize the total number of executed tasks of UAVs.
-To solve the large-scale problem, we decompose the original problem into a task allocation and a UAV route planning subproblems based on the divide and conquer principle, and then construct a DCF.
-The DCF consists of the upper and lower layers in which the two subproblems are solved, respectively.
+In this section, a mixed-integer linear program model is presented for the multi-UAV task scheduling problem, where the objective is to maximize the total number of tasks completed by UAVs given their maximum flight distance.
+To solve the large-scale problem, we decompose the original problem into a task allocation subproblem and a UAV route planning subproblem based on the divide and conquer framework (DCF), where the two subproblems are modelled in the upper level and lower level of the DCF, respectively.